-Adjust settings to Match Your Culture and ObjectivesYou can access your organization settings by clicking your organization name on the top bar.
+Adjust settings to Match Your Culture and ObjectivesAccess your organization settings from the top bar.
 Finding the “right” default settings suiting your organization takes a bit of time.
 Start off with a gut-feeling, working your way towards the ideal settings.
 Go through the settings and familiarize what can be adjusted.

-- Choose a name for your instance and set the default email domains with which users are able to sign up.
+- Set your Company name and the default email domains with which users are able to sign up.
 If you leave the Email domain -field empty, only users invited by an admin can access the platform..

-- Choose whether people are allowed to join using Google accounts and whether you want your employees to be able to invite each others (recommended).
+- Select whether you want your employees to be able to invite each other (recommended).

-- Pick the social networks you want employees to primarily use.
+- Pick the social networks you want your employees to share to.